dmbaturin/ocamlbook.org/book/lists-and-structural-recursion.md

 values of the same type as elements of the list, but forces you to handle exceptions.
 A function of `'a list -> ('a -> bool) -> 'a option` type would be exception-safe, but it would force you to unwrap the option type value and handle the case of `None`.
-If you want to stick wit the
+If you want to stick with the
 standard library, you'll need to handle exceptions.

 For example, the `List.find : 'a list -> ('a -> bool) -> 'a` function raises `Not_found` exception